GarimaPaudel/100-Days-of-Data-Science/README.md

   - 6️⃣ Heatmap : Embraced the world of 2D matrix data visualization using colors to highlight correlations, relationships, and patterns.
 A fantastic tool for understanding large datasets.

 ## Day 14 - Linear Algebra
+### Followed Course "Linear Algebra for Machine Learning and Data Science" by DeepLearning.AI : [Link to course](https://coursera.org/share/4ba5d65a3df9d87e99e10296a3030624)
   - System of Sentences, System of Information
   - Sytem of Equations
   - Linear and Non Linear Equations